katrmaria/Research_Methodology/README.md

 ```

 **How to run:**
 This notebook is a recreation of the baseline figures.
-It was run on a GPU T4 runtime but can also be run locally.
-Replace the paths `ref_dir` and `treat_dir` with the location of your data folders, then run all cells sequentially.
+There is no need for GPU, it can be run locally.
+Replace the paths of the masks `ref_dir` and `treat_dir` with the location of your data folders (REF_masks101_110 and RIF10_masks201_210), then run all cells sequentially.

 **Description:**